 The specific role of National Societies and the services they provide varies country by country.
 This is due to the different needs of communities, as well as the different relationships National Societies have with their respective authorities.

-National Society volunteers are often the first on the scene when a disaster strikes and remain active within affected communities long after everyone else has left.
+National Society volunteers are often first on the scene when a disaster strikes.
+And they remain active within affected communities long after everyone else has left.
 In some cases, National Societies are the only organizations able to operate in countries experiencing disasters, conflicts, or a collapse in their social fabric.

 National Red Cross and Red Crescent Societies are neither governmental institutions nor wholly separate non-governmental organizations (NGOs).
 Rather, they are auxiliaries to the public authorities in the humanitarian field.

 This means they work in partnership with public authorities, based on international and national laws.
 Each National Society agrees with the authorities in its country on the areas in which it supports or substitutes public humanitarian services.

 National Societies are independent at all times, They act impartially and neutrally, based solely on the basis of need.
 They must always work in accordance with the Fundamental Principles of the International Red Cross and Red Crescent Movement.

 National Society Development